An Advocate’s Guide to Transforming Special Education

 > Leaders hold all staff accountable for having high expectations for students with disabilities and proactively include these students in the classroom.
 The school team — including teachers, administrators, and instructional support staff — takes responsibility for the success of every student.
 They make sure all students receive appropriate support to engage in challenging work, and they regularly discuss each student’s progress.

-At the end of each chapter in this guide, advocates will find this two-page summary that describes the observable actions that parent advocates should “look for” in a school, organization, or district that is truly doing what it takes to help students with disabilities succeed.
-Parents can use this tool to advocate not only for their child, but also to push for reforms that are necessary at a broader level.
+The excerpt shows the observable actions that parent advocates should “look for” in a school, organization, or district that is truly doing what it takes to help students with disabilities succeed.
+Parents can use these “look fors” not only to advocate for their child, but also to push for reforms that are necessary at a broader level.

 Download and print the full report or individual chapters